 According to ICANN Bylaws, the advice of the GAC on public policy matters shall be duly taken into account, both in the formulation and adoption of policies by the ICANN Board.

+Comment: Is that really happened?

+Please provide the number of cases that the advice of the GAC on public policy matters have been duly taken into account, both in the formulation and adoption of policies by the ICANN Board.

 In the event that the ICANN Board determines to take an action that is not consistent with the GAC advice, it shall so inform the GAC and state the reasons why it decided not to follow that advice.

+Comments

+Please provide the number of cases that the advice of the GAC on public policy matters have not been taken into account, both in the formulation and adoption of policies by the ICANN Board and give some examples of reasons provided for non application of the GAC Advice.

 The GAC Chair serves as a non-voting liaison on ICANN’s Board [source: U.S.A.].

+Comments

+The nonvoting status means observer and thus no role in the decision making

 Membership of the GAC is open to all national governments and distinct economies as recognised by international fora, and multinational governmental organizations and treaty organizations may join the GAC as observers [source: UK].
 Currently, the GAC is composed of 114 Country Members and 27 Observers.